LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 Plus, Jupyter Notebooks come with a serious set of crazy cool and neatly documented widgets, [help yourself]( https://ipywidgets.readthedocs.io/en/latest/).

-Note: [Juperter lab](https://github.com/jupyterlab/jupyterlab) is like the future of Notebook, be sure to have a look, you might like it!
+Note: [Jupyter lab](https://github.com/jupyterlab/jupyterlab) is like the future of Notebook, be sure to have a look, you might like it!

 #### 2.5 Sharing & online rendering

-Notebooks now have really efficent ways to share your code and display your outputs, among them, you will find:
+Notebooks now have really efficient ways to share your code and display your outputs, among them, you will find:

 - [Binder](https://mybinder.org/) that lets you turn a Git repository into a collection of interactive notebooks!
 - [Voila](https://github.com/voila-dashboards/voila) is a newcomer that will allow to build dashboads for your presentations!